lucidworks/fusion-financial-demo/README.md

-# Lucidworks Demo of <FILL ME IN>
+# Lucidworks Fusion Financial Services Demo

 This demo is designed to showcase Fusion's <FILL ME IN>.

 # Help on this Demo

-Help on this Demo is available in Slack in the #<FILL ME IN> channel.
+Help on this Demo is available in Slack in the #finance-demo channel.

 # Prerequisites